Blog

 Step 2: Identify critical systems

-The next step is identifying the critical systems that enable your organization to serve its customers.
-You can sift through the critical elements in various verticals such as infrastructure, software, data, people, and procedures, to name a few.
-For instance, if you sell software-as-a-service, your production system would be critical, and non-production systems not as much.
+The next step is to identify the critical systems that enable your organization to serve its customers effectively.
+You can sift through the essential elements of various verticals, including infrastructure, software, data, people, and procedures, among others.
+For instance, if you sell software-as-a-service, your production system would be critical, and non-production systems would not be.

 Make an inventory of the critical systems that dovetail with the scope (TSCs) you have defined for your SOC 2 audit.
-This step is essential to removing the unnecessary bloat from your SOC 2 audit.
+This step is crucial for removing unnecessary bloat from your SOC 2 audit.

 Step 3: Perform risk analysis